 It’s an absolute thrill to read an exciting story.
 A story so engrossing that you lose track of time as you slowly fall into it.
 In “How Tracy Austin Broke My Heart”, you get a real understanding on what good writing is able to do as David Foster Wallace breaks down his disappointment in Tracy Austin’s lifeless autobiography.

-What this essay taught me, is that if you are trying to convey your feelings in a story, it’s not enough to just say that you felt an emotion.
+It’s a pretty lame realisation, “good writing makes a story more interesting”, but this essay flipped a switch in my head.
 Tracy’s achievements are nothing short of incredible, but the dull language makes it impossible to feel drawn into her life story.
-You can have amazing life experiences but you properly unpack why they felt so amazing, then the story is nearly worthless.
+You can have amazing life experiences but you properly unpack your experience, then it is nearly worthless as a story.

-I’ve only described a tiny fragment of what makes this essay great, and I also appreciate the irony that I’ve given a fairly flat description as to why I love it so much.
-I highly recommend giving it a read, or if audiobooks are more your thing, you can listen to David Foster Wallace himself reading it on YouTube below.
+I highly recommend giving the essay a read, or if audio books are more your thing, you can listen to David Foster Wallace himself reading it on YouTube below.